Skip to Content

 2. An improvement component that processes the input using the feedback to create a better output

-The output you want to improve becomes the input to the reflection loop itself.
+The output you want to improve becomes the input to the reflection component itself.
 You can choose to run a single round of self-reflection or multiple rounds to iteratively refine the output, based on your scenario.

-Here’s the implementation of the createReflectionLoop function:
+Here’s the implementation of the Reflection component:

 Implementing self-reflection